BlackChaosNL/IoT-Stadslab/README.md

 * To view a sample of the API docs, a demo is hosted at [IoT Stadslab](https://iotstadslab.herokuapp.com).

 ### ToDo's
-- [ ] Fix TTN observable to allow longer strings to be recieved.
 - [ ] Write Docker part of the README.